jolicode/secret-santa/README.md

 generated with openssl.
 You can configure [infrastructure/docker/services/router/openssl.cnf](infrastructure/docker/services/router/openssl.cnf) to tweak certificates.

-You can run `inv generate-certificates --force` to recreate new certificates if some were already generated.
-Remember to restart the infrastructure to make use of the new certificates with `inv up` or `inv start`.
+You can run `castor infra:generate-certificates --force` to recreate new certificates if some were already generated.
+Remember to restart the infrastructure to make use of the new certificates with `castor up` or `castor start`.

 ### Builder